 There are a lot of advantages of having paperless EDMS software.
 As a result, It has become a must for all organizations to adopt digital technologies for agility and effectiveness.

-What is document management system?
+What is meant by document management system?

-What are the best document management systems?
+What are the types of document management systems?